coderamen666/srd-v3.5-md/spells/spells-m-o.md

 If you aim a sphere at a specific creature, you may make a ranged touch attack to strike the target with the meteor.
-Any creature struck by one of these spheres takes 2d6 points of bludgeoning damage (no save) and receives no saving throw against the sphere's fire damage (see below).
+Any creature struck by one of these spheres takes 2d6 points of bludgeoning damage (no save) and receives no saving throw against the sphere’s fire damage (see below).
-If a targeted sphere misses its target, it simply explodes at the nearest corner of the target's space.
+If a targeted sphere misses its target, it simply explodes at the nearest corner of the target’s space.
 You may aim more than one meteor at the same target.

 Once a sphere reaches its destination, it explodes in a 40-foot-radius spread, dealing 6d6 points of fire damage to each creature in the area.
 If a creature is within the area of more than one sphere, it must save separately against each.
-(Fire resistance applies to each sphere's damage individually.)
+(Fire resistance applies to each sphere’s damage individually.)

 ## Mind Blank